 Wolves travel in packs for a few reasons.
-As discussed, wolves can take down prey that is much larger than them by hunting together.
-A pack of wolves will attack an animal that is the same or less body mass than the wolf pack combined.
+As discussed, wolves can take down prey much larger than them by hunting together.
+A wolf pack will attack an animal with the same or less body mass than the wolf pack combined.

 By traveling together, wolves can defend their territory against other wolves and predators.